AxisCommunications/acap-native-sdk-examples/object-detection-cv25/README.md

 larodRunJob(conn, ppReq, &error)
 ```

-To ensure compatibility with the CV25 device, it is required to apply padding to the obtained frame.
-The CV25 device has a specific requirement where both input and output sizes must be multiples of 32 bytes.
+As mentioned before, to ensure compatibility with the CV25 device, we apply 20 bytes of padding to make sure that our input has an size multiple of 32 bytes.

-In our example, the model used expects an input size of 300x300 pixels, but it is necessary to convert the image dimensions to 300x320 pixels to satisfy the chip requirements.
-This is done by adding 20 bytes of padding to each row of the image.

 ```c
 padImageWidth(rgb_image, larodInputAddr, inputWidth, inputHeight, padding)